6/18/2026

-Best Reading Strategies for Special Education Students
+Best Special Education Reading Strategies

-Many students have experienced some level of learning loss due to the pandemic, and accelerated learning is being prioritized now more than ever.
+Accelerated learning is being prioritized now more than ever.
 This can be particularly hard on teachers, especially when there is a national shortage of teachers and content-area specialists.
 So, how can educators go about supporting special education students without stretching themselves too thin?
 It all comes down to implementing evidence-backed reading strategies supported by the science of reading.

 What Is a Learning Disability?

-Learning disabilities are defined as “a group of brain disorders that affect a broad range of academic and functional skills including the ability to read, write, listen, speak, reason, or complete mathematical tasks.”
+Learning disabilities are defined as “a group of brain disorders that affect a broad range of academic and functional skills, including the ability to read, write, listen, speak, reason, or complete mathematical tasks.”
 While there are certain parameters for different learning disabilities, one student’s experience is going to look completely different from the next.

 In this blog, we’ll be covering some of the best evidence-based strategies to help students with disabilities strengthen their reading comprehension skills.

-Reading Comprehension Strategies for Students With Disabilities
+Essential Reading Strategies for Students With Learning Disabilities

 For example, let's say you ask two students to spell the word “car.”
 Student A writes down the word in two seconds and is ready to move on immediately.
 This is automatic thinking.
 Student B’s thought process might include questions like, “Does car start with a c or a k?
 Is the second letter an a?
 The last letter is an r.
 How do I write an r?”
 This is cognitive thinking, which involves actively thinking about every step in the process before acting.